seaboyz/hibernate/README.md

 5. front-end deserialize the object
 6. make a updated joson string and sent to back-end
 7. back-end deserialize the object
-8. ??? is the deserialized object in `persistent` state?
-9.

 ### Add lombok (optional)
 ![](./images/Screen%20Shot%202022-05-06%20at%204.21.49%20PM.png)